2018–19 Israeli Premier League

 The 2018–19 Israeli Premier League, also known as Ligat Japanika for sponsorship reasons, was the twentieth season since its introduction in 1999 and the 77th season of top-tier football in Israel.
 The season began on 25 August 2018 and concluded on 25 May 2019.
 Hapoel Be'er Sheva were the defending champions.

 Teams

 A total of fourteen teams were competing in the league, including twelve sides from the 2017–18 season and two promoted teams from the 2017–18 Liga Leumit.

-Hapoel Akko and Hapoel Ashkelon were relegated to the 2018–19 Liga Leumit after finishing the 2017–18 Israeli Premier League in the bottom two places.
+Hapoel Acre and Hapoel Ashkelon were relegated to the 2018–19 Liga Leumit after finishing the 2017–18 Israeli Premier League in the bottom two places.

 Hapoel Tel Aviv were promoted as the winners of the 2017–18 Liga Leumit.
 This ends the team's one-year absence from the top division.

 Hapoel Hadera were promoted as the Runner-ups of the 2017–18 Liga Leumit.
 This marked the return of Hadera to the top division after 39 years of absence.